 The survey vs. interview decision used to be straightforward: surveys for breadth, interviews for depth, and the budget determines which you get.
 AI-moderated interviews have disrupted this calculus by delivering interview depth at survey speed and near-survey cost — but they haven’t eliminated the need for surveys entirely.

 AI interviews conduct adaptive conversations that probe dynamically based on participant responses.
 They produce rich qualitative data — the emotional drivers, identity threats, and contextual factors that explain why customers behave the way they do.
-With AI moderation, they now deliver this depth across hundreds of participants in 48-72 hours.
+With AI moderation, they now deliver this depth across hundreds of participants in 24 hours.
+The instrument adapts to each participant: a person who mentions a competitor gets probed on the comparison, a person who hesitates on price gets probed on what “expensive” means in their context, and a person who describes a workaround gets probed on what they would have wanted the product to do instead.

 - You need a specific metric tracked over time (NPS, CSAT, feature satisfaction scores)